The dos and don'ts in writing a book proposal

 How does one go about writing a book proposal?
 Well, like all of the answers to life's big questions, this one can be found in the lyrics of The Beatles.
 If you want to know how to write a book proposal, simply turn on "Paperback Writer," sit back, and enjoy the wisdom of John, Paul, George, and Ringo (okay, mostly just John and Paul).
 The song is an excellent guide for those who want to get published.
 In fact, there's only one problem.

 It is written from the point of view of an aspiring author to a publisher, so let's correct something right away.
-Publishers rarely accept what they call "unsolicited manuscripts."
-Reviewing these can potentially land a publishing house in a heap of trouble, so unless your manuscript is brilliant (like On the Road or The Catcher in the Rye brilliant), you're likely going to need an agent.
+Publishers rarely accept what they call "unsolicited material."
+Reviewing these can potentially land a publishing house in a heap of trouble, so unless your book is brilliant (like On the Road or The Catcher in the Rye brilliant), you're likely going to need an agent.
 You will be submitting the book proposal to this person, but only after you've sent them a query letter.
 If your query letter is good, the agent may contact you and ask for a book proposal.
 When he/she does, be prepared to get your book proposal out as quickly as possible.

 Dear Sir or Madam, will you read my book?